hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 ```

 P2P network identifier.

-The default is set to mainnet with value `1`.
+This option can be used to override your current network ID.
+The default value is the current network chain ID which is defined in the genesis file.

 ### no-discovery